EthanAnderes/NonstationaryPhase.jl/README.md

 You can either directly delete the package directory (e.g. use something like `rm -fr ~/.julia/v0.4/NonstationaryPhase` in the terminal).
 Or you can use the Julia package manager to remove it for you with the command `Pkg.rm("NonstationaryPhase")`.

-# Clone the package directly from github.
+# Clone the package directly from Github.

 If you want to avoid using the Julia package manager you can use the following code to download the repo manually from the terminal.